openstf/adbkit/README.md

 #### client.getState(serial, callback)

-Get the state of the device identified by the given serial number.
+Gets the state of the device identified by the given serial number.

 * **serial** The serial number of the device.
 Corresponds to the device ID in `client.listDevices()`.
 * **callback(err, state)**